HongruiTang/CNN-notes/CS5782_CNN_Notes.md

 \end{cases} $$

-Intuitively, you can understand it as max-pooling layer selects the maximum element of the kernel window and ignores the other elements, so y is independent of x_j, where j != i, suppose y = x_i = max(x_0 … x_n).
-Hence, the gradient of y w.r.t. x_i should be 1 and all other elements should be 0.
+Intuitively, you can understand it as max-pooling layer selects the maximum element of the kernel window and ignores the other elements, so y is independent of $x_j$, where $j \neq i$, suppose $y = x_i = max(x_0 … x_n)$.
+Hence, the gradient of $y$ w.r.t. $x_i$ should be 1 and all other elements should be 0.
 Therefore, we can conclude that the gradient of the max-pooling layer is:

 $$ \frac{\partial L}{\partial X_{p,q}} =
 \sum_{\substack{i,j \;\text{s.t.} \\ X_{p,q} \in patch_{i, j}}}